Does Each Squarespace Template Have Its Own Site Styles Options?

 Yes.
 Site Styles is available on every Squarespace plan including Personal.
 Custom CSS is also available on all plans.
 Code Injection and Code Blocks require a Business plan or above.

-Know Your Site Styles, Know Your Options
+Know Your Version, Know Your Options

 Check your version, explore your Site Styles panel, and use CSS for anything the panel does not cover.